tgweber/fosc/README.md

 using the medium version or the lstm versions (worse performance, but smaller memory footprint).

 ### Requirements
-Approximately x.y GB of free RAM are necessary (for model, weights, and vectorizing objects).
+Approximately 3.4 GB of free RAM are necessary (for model, weights, and vectorizing objects).

 ### Performance